margaretmf/margaretmf.github.io/keycreativewriting.md

 Every day, she came home and peeled off petals from flowers.

-'He likes me, he likes me not'
+"He likes me, he likes me not"
-'He likes me, he likes me not'
+"He likes me, he likes me not"
-'He likes me, he likes me not'
+"He likes me, he likes me not"

 All the petals fell to the grass as she repeated this sentence.

-She smiled and said, 'I hope he likes me' as she let the petals fall to the ground.
+She smiled and said, "I hope he likes me" as she let the petals fall to the ground.

-She took the flower petals to school and said, 'I like you a lot, and here are some flower petals for you.'
+She took the flower petals to school and said, "I like you a lot, and here are some flower petals for you."

-He responded, 'I like you too' and took the petals in his hand.
+He responded, "I like you too" and took the petals in his hand.

-He made a necklace out of the petals, and he went up to her and said, 'this necklace is for you, and let's be friends.'
+He made a necklace out of the petals, and he went up to her and said, "this necklace is for you, and let's be friends."

 She wore the necklace every day to school, and he would smile at her across the room.